 - HSF General College Scholarships

-Who is eligible: Hispanic students who are enrolled or planning to enroll in a four-year institution the following fall.
-Outgoing high school seniors must have a 2.5 cumulative GPA or better; undergraduates, graduate students, and community college transfer students must have a 3.0 cumulative GPA.
+Who Is Eligible?
+Hispanic students who are enrolled or planning to enroll in a four-year institution the following fall.
+Outgoing high school seniors must have a 2.5 cumulative GPA or better; undergraduates, graduate students, and community college transfer students must have at least a 3.0 cumulative GPA.

 - Society of Hispanic Professional Engineers (SHPE) Foundation Scholarship